JamStudios/DynamicClient/.github/README.md

 It has mods that was used for testing anti-cheats of servers but we changed it to be hacked client because making a client just to test anti-cheats is Boring.

+it also shows how anyone can create their own client, without coding as you only need ac-credit the mod creators.

 ----------------------------------------------------------------
 ## Dynamic Client is Active, Updates Will Come Out Unexpected so Stay Tuned!
 ### [Keep Track of our Updates! [ 📜 Versions Tracker ]](https://github.com/JamStudios/DynamicClient/wiki/Versions)